Backend Stores

 Types of Backend Stores

-Relational Database (Recommended)
+Relational Database (Default)

-.
-This option provides better performance through indexing and is easier to scale to larger volumes of data than the file system backend..
+MLflow supports different databases through SQLAlchemy, including sqlite, postgresql, mysql, and mssql.
+This option provides better performance through indexing and is easier to scale to larger volumes of data than the file system backend.

-Local File System (Deprecated Soon)
+Local File System (Legacy)

 Configure Backend Store